substantial/kiosk-manager-chrome/README.md

 + Small amounts of JS code can be pasted into the 'JavaScript to inject' field in the options page.
 Code placed here will be executed every time a new page loads.

 + You can add additional [content scripts](https://developer.chrome.com/extensions/content_scripts) to the **app/scripts/content-scripts/** directory before building the extension.
-Scripts add here must be added to the extension's [manifest file](https://developer.chrome.com/extensions/manifest) in **app/manifest.json** before building.
+Scripts added here must be added to the extension's [manifest file](https://developer.chrome.com/extensions/manifest) in **app/manifest.json** before building.
 Files added here will be automatically minified by the Grunt task at build time.

+### Web Accessible Resources
+Images, icons, CSS, additional JavaScript, etc. that is used by any added content scripts must be added to the extension's registry of [web accessible resources](https://developer.chrome.com/extensions/manifest/web_accessible_resources).
+These files can be added to the **app/scripts/resources/** directory to be automatically added to the manifest.

 APIs
 -----